jamesaffeld/f5-agility-labs-xc/docs/class4/module1/lab1.rst

 After consulting with your trusted F5 Solutions Engineer, you decide to setup F5 Distributed Cloud Network Connect.
 This will allow for privately routed network connectivity between On-prem and AWS.
 You also found out that you can use the Distributed Cloud Enhanced Firewall to provide network security.
-You already did a push button deployment of the AWS XC Node to define the customer edge there which only took a few moments.
+You already did a push button deployment of the AWS XC Node to define the customer edge there, which only took a few moments.

-Now, Lab 1 starts right after you have loaded the OVA on your on-prem local hypervisor of choice (UDF).
+Now, Lab 1 starts right after you have loaded the OVA on your on-prem local hypervisor (VMWARE or KVM).

+..
+NOTE:: Your on-prem environment is the F5 UDF platform which uses KVM as it's virtualization technology.
+The OVA has already been imported for you.

 .. image:: ../images/lab1intro.png